 The glob demon liquefies onto the ground.
 Marc flinches, grabbing his arm as he falls to one knee.
 Oh, no. “Wait!
 Don’t mess with it,” I call out, running to his side.

 Sweat’s already accumulating across his forehead.
 Black hair sticks to his skin.
 He clenches his teeth from the searing pain.
 This isn’t good.
 My hands frantically search through the many pockets on my uniform, looking for the antidote.

-It takes only twenty seconds for the demons virus to completely paralyze him.
+It takes only twenty seconds for the demon's virus to completely paralyze him.
 It won’t kill him, but it’ll leave him vulnerable for the demons to rip him apart.
-Or leave him severely sick for a month tops, which is a luxury we don’t have.
+Or leave him severely sick for a month tops, a luxury we don’t have.